Paracosmus/Quillscript-Docs/coding-and-design/libraries/tools.md

 #include "Utils/Tools.h"
 ...

-// Macro (Only inside an UObject method) SUCCESS("Print this message");
+// Macro (Only inside an UObject method.
+Type cast is NOT required) SUCCESS("Print this message");

 // Function call.